 Anxiety is a normal, if unpleasant, part of life, and it can affect us all differently.
-It can make you imagine that things in your life are worse than they really are and prevent you from confronting your fears.
+The charity Anxiety UK says anxiety can make a person imagine that things in their life are worse than they really are, and prevent them from confronting their fears.

 There are a few common types of anxiety:

 - Separation anxiety – triggered by being away from parents, guardians or friends